neozeed/GW-BASIC-tkchia-devel/README.md

 * AWK and GNU Make, and
 * either
   * installed binaries for [JWasm](https://github.com/Baron-von-Riedesel/JWasm) and [JWlink](https://github.com/JWasm/JWlink), or
-  * Git and GCC, for downloading and building JWasm and JWlink.
+  * GCC, for building JWasm and JWlink.

 Run `make`.
 This should build two executable files, `GWBASIC.EXE` and `GWBASICA.EXE`.